soumitra-soundankar/arrakis_v2/readme.md

 # Welcome to the TDI Graduate Training Coding Project

+For the project brief, including requirements and ways of working see [here](./project-brief.md)

 ## How to get started:

 TODO - update this for the internally hosted repository (on BitBucket or GitHub)